kanidm/kanidm/designs/replication.rst

 Within Kanidm id2entry is the primary store of active entry state representation.
-However the content of id2entry is a reflection of the series of modifications and changes that have applied to create that entitiy.
+However the content of id2entry is a reflection of the series of modifications and changes that have applied to create that entity.
 As a result id2entry can be considered as an entry state cache.

-The true stable storage and representation for an entry will exist in a seperate Entry Change Log type.
-Each entry will have it's own internal changelog that represents the changes that have occured in the entries lifetime and it's relevant state at that time.
+The true stable storage and representation for an entry will exist in a separate Entry Change Log type.
+Each entry will have it's own internal changelog that represents the changes that have occurred in the entries lifetime and it's relevant state at that time.

 The reason for making a per-entry change log is to allow fine grained testing of the conflict resolution state machine on a per-entry scale, and then to be able to test